 Teams in the Jr. NBA Global Championship will participate in life skills programming, skill development sessions, and community service projects during the weeklong competition.

-U.S.: The Jr. NBA will host eight (8) regional tournaments – Central, Mid-Atlantic, Midwest, Northeast, Northwest, South, Southeast and West – during the spring and summer of 2020.
-The three-day tournaments will consist of pool play competition followed by single-elimination bracket play.
+U.S.: The Jr. NBA will host eight (8) Jr. NBA Global Championship USA Basketball regional tournaments – Central, Mid-Atlantic, Midwest, Northeast, Northwest, South, Southeast, and West – during the spring and summer of 2022.
+These three-day regional tournaments will consist of pool play competition followed by single-elimination bracket play.
 Each team will be guaranteed a minimum of four (4) games.

 International: The Jr. NBA Global Championship international competition structure varies by region.
-One (1) boys and one (1) girls team will advance from each of the eight (8) international regions: Africa, Asia Pacific, Canada, China, Europe & Middle East, India, Latin America and Mexico.
+One (1) boys and one (1) girls team will advance from each of the eight (8) international regions: Africa, Asia Pacific, Canada, China, Europe & Middle East, India, Latin America, and Mexico.
 See the International Regionals page for more details about international competition.

-Additionally, youth at Jr. NBA Global Championship events will not only compete on the court, but will also participate in off-court life skills programming.
+Additionally, youth at Jr. NBA Global Championship events will not only compete on the court, but they will also participate in off-court life skills programming.

-The Jr. NBA Global Championship is a 14 and under (14U) tournament for boys and girls.
+The Jr. NBA Global Championship is a 14U/8th Grade tournament for boys and girls.

 For U.S. and international competitions, in accordance with the NBA and USA Basketball Youth Guidelines:

-U.S. Regionals (Breakdown by State)
+U.S. Regions (Breakdown by State)